Bezos Expeditions

 Series C in 2021

-Pilot provides bookkeeping, tax, and CFO services tailored for growing businesses.
-The company utilizes an artificial intelligence platform that delivers accurate financial reports and automated accrual basis bookkeeping.
-This technology enables businesses to generate on-demand, error-free reports, significantly reducing the time, cost, and labor typically associated with conventional outsourced bookkeeping practices.
+Pilot is a company that provides bookkeeping, tax, and CFO services tailored for growing businesses.
+It utilizes an advanced artificial intelligence platform to streamline financial reporting and automate accrual basis bookkeeping.
+This technology enables the production of accurate, on-demand financial reports, significantly reducing the time, cost, and labor typically associated with traditional outsourced bookkeeping methods.
+By focusing on efficiency and accuracy, Pilot aims to simplify financial management for its clients, allowing them to concentrate on their core business operations.

 Pave